French Regulator Seeks To Ban Anonymous Crypto Coins

 The Anatomy of Anonymity: How Dandelion Could Make Bitcoin More Private | Bitcoin Magazine Verified on Po.et Group 3 social-facebook social-twitter

 Ready to start building Dapps?
 Dive deep into blockchain development.
 Subscribe Now Many people know bitcoin as an anonymous digital currency, one whose privacy features prime it for concealed payments in sketchy recesses of the internet?s dark web.
 These same people would likely be surprised to learn that bitcoin is far from anonymous.
 More pseudonymous than anything, its underlying technology, the blockchain, actually features a number of technical windows through which users could peep another user?s identity.
 These interested parties, be they analytics companies, governments or anyone with sufficient IT knowledge, can use peer-to-peer network analysis to link a Bitcoin public address to an IP address, allowing them to learn who owns a wallet and who they?re sending their funds to.
-This publication was retrieved by us on December 27, 2018 7:05 PM.
-Have a look at bitcoinmagazine.com for more similar content.
+This post was obtained by us on December 27, 2018 7:05 PM.
+Browse bitcoinmagazine.com for more similar content.

 Is Bitcoin Anonymous A Complete Beginner s Guide | Bitcoin Magazine Group 3 social-facebook social-twitter

 Ready to start building Dapps?
 Dive deep into blockchain development.
 Subscribe Now Bitcoin is not anonymous, but, rather, pseudo-anonymous.
 By now, most Bitcoin veterans know this.
 It?s less obvious to many, however, why Bitcoin is not really anonymous by default, and what can be done to de-anonymize Bitcoin users ? and what Bitcoin users can do to reclaim their privacy.
 Below is an advanced beginners guide to get a better understanding of the nuances of Bitcoin and anonymity.
 To better understand Bitcoin?s anonymity, it's necessary to first understand how Bitcoin works on a basic level.
 Most importantly, the Bitcoin protocol effectively consist of a series of transactions.
 These transactions are basically a package of different kinds of data, among which are transaction inputs and transaction outputs.
 Inputs refer to Bitcoin addresses used to send bitcoin from, and can only be spent using the private key associated to that address.
 Outputs effectively refer to addresses used to send bitcoin to.
 Each Bitcoin transaction transfers bitcoin from one or several inputs to one or several outputs (therefore, transferring bitcoin from one or several addresses to one or several addresses).
-This information was discovered by us on December 27, 2018 7:00 PM.
-See bitcoinmagazine.com for complete listings from this source.
+This item was first found by us on December 27, 2018 7:00 PM.
+Have a look at bitcoinmagazine.com for more.

 Bitcoin (BTC) ETF 'Approval Confidence' is 'High' According to Anonymous Sources | CryptoGlobe

 Reports have surfaced that the ?approval confidence" is "high?? for the highly anticipated Bitcoin (BTC) exchange-traded-fund (ETF).
 The reports, although uncorroborated, note that "their sources at the CBOE" had ?conversations? related to the meetings held between US Securities and Exchange Commission (SEC) commissioner Elad Roisman and the CBOE, VanEck, and SolidX on Tuesday October 9th.
 The SEC commissioner is also reportedly the first US federal regulator to ?publicly meet with representatives of the three groups."
 Going on to mention that the ?bulk? of their report was prepared by @CryptoQF, a Twitter account that claims to be ?managing client portfolios for 11+ years?, Abacus Journal wrote that VanEck, SolidX, and CBOE told Roisman that they had addressed ?issues? the SEC had cited for not approving a Bitcoin ETF.
-This post was first seen by us on December 27, 2018 6:30 PM.
-You may want to visit www.cryptoglobe.com for more.
+This article was discovered by us on December 27, 2018 6:30 PM.
+Browse www.cryptoglobe.com for more similar content.